 Get a flu shot every year.
 Ask your doctor if you should get a pneumonia vaccine.

-You received oxygen treatment, and you may need to keep using oxygen when you go home.
-Never change how much oxygen is flowing without asking your doctor.
+In the hospital, you received oxygen treatment.
+You may need to use oxygen at home.
+Do NOT change how much oxygen is flowing without asking your doctor.

 Your hospital doctor or nurse may ask you to make a follow-up visit with: